The OVC (orphans and vulnerable children) - CLWHA(children living with HIV/AIDS) Support Programme

 - Providing basic necessities such as food, clothing, medical care, and proper shelter

 - Ensuring they have access to education and providing the necessities to attend school, including lunches

 - Meeting the social and emotional needs of the children through recreational activities and psychosocial support

 - Utilizing tracking systems to ensure monitoring of support

-In 2009, CACHA was able to support over 215 OVC to varying degrees, and their caregivers also received medical support.
+In 2009, CACHA was able to support over 215 OVC and CLWHA to varying degrees, and their caregivers also received medical support.
 An educational garden was established at the Kisuluni Secondary School, with funding from the Rotary Club; and CACHA constructed a chicken coop housing 100 chickens at the centre with the aim to use the coop as a teaching tool and support more OVC children.

 CACHA continues to work on supporting as many children as we can.
 To sponsor one child for one year, CACHA needs to raise $365.